Stolen-bike checks

 Reputable shops verify provenance on trade-ins, but smaller dealers vary.
 New bikes from authorised dealers need no check.
 Second-hand bikes from any source deserve verification.
 The check takes thirty seconds - there is no reason not to do it.

-Every listing on Cyclesite is stolen-checked before it goes live.
+Every frame number supplied on a Cyclesite listing is stolen-checked before it goes live.
 Transparent listing fees from £10.99.

 Or use our free stolen-bike check for any frame number.